 Post-stratification for the purpose of weighting allowed us to compensate for any over- or underrepresented types of hospitals and discharges in the sampling frame (the NRD) with respect to the distribution in the target universe (AHA data).
 The NRD was post-stratified by hospital and patient characteristics.
-We knew from the National Inpatient Sample (NIS) design that the following hospital characteristics explained significant differences in inpatient outcomes: census region, urban/rural location, hospital teaching status, size of the hospital defined by the number of beds, and hospital control.

-We had excluded discharges with unverified and missing patient linkage numbers because these patients cannot be tracked across time.
-In an examination of the distribution of patient age and sex between discharges with verified and unverified/missing patient linkage numbers in data year 2011, we determined that the majority of the unverified discharges (52.7 percent) were females aged 18-44 years old.
-In addition, we compared 30-day all-cause readmission rates in 2011 by age-sex categories across States and saw variation between SID with a high percentage of verified patient linkage numbers and States with a lower percentage of verified patient linkage numbers.
-These analyses demonstrated that there were differences between discharges with and without patient linkage numbers by sex and age.
+We knew from the National Inpatient Sample (NIS) design that the following hospital characteristics explained significant differences in inpatient outcomes: census region, urban/rural location, hospital teaching status, size of the hospital defined by the number of beds, and hospital control.10 data year 2011, we determined that the majority of the unverified discharges (52.7 percent) were females aged 18-44 years old.
+In addition, we compared 30-day all-cause readmission rates in 2011 by age-sex categories across States and saw variation between SID with a high percentage of verified patient linkage numbers and States with a lower percentage of verified patient linkage numbers demonstrated that there were differences between discharges with and without patient linkage numbers by sex and age.
 Therefore, the NRD was also post-stratified by sex and five age groups (0, 1-17, 18-44, 45-64, and 65 and older).